2020 Federal Standard of Excellence

 6.3 Did the agency have a user friendly tool that disseminated information on rigorously evaluated, evidence-based solutions (programs, interventions, practices, etc.) including information on what works where, for whom, and under what conditions?

-- All evaluation designs, data, reports, and summaries are made publicly available on MCC’s Evaluation Catalog.
-To further the dissemination and use of MCC’s evaluations’ evidence and learning, in May 2019 the Agency launched Evaluation Briefs, a new product to capture and disseminate the results and findings of its independent evaluation portfolio.
+- All evaluation designs, data, reports, and summaries are made publicly available on MCC’s Evaluation Catalog, which includes evaluation information for every MCC program.
+Evaluation packages have a depth of information for each program including evaluation designs and questions, baseline data, surveys, questionnaires, microdata, interim reports, and final reports.
+To further the dissemination and use of MCC’s evaluations’ evidence and learning, the Agency publishes Evaluation Briefs, a new product to capture and disseminate the results and findings of its independent evaluation portfolio.
 An Evaluation Brief will be produced for each evaluation and offers a succinct, user-friendly, systematic format to better capture and share the relevant evidence and learning from MCC’s independent evaluations.
 These accessible products will take the place of MCC’s Summaries of Findings.
-Evaluation Briefs will be published on the Evaluation Catalog and will complement the many other products published for each evaluation, including evaluation designs, microdata, survey questionnaires, baseline findings, interim reports, and final reports from the independent evaluator.
+Evaluation Briefs will be published on the Evaluation Catalog and will complement the many other products published for each evaluation.
+In FY20, MCC also began the process of re-designing the Evaluation Catalog into a new MCC Evidence Platform, in part to make MCC’s evaluation evidence and data easier to find and use.

 6.4 Did the agency promote the utilization of evidence-based practices in the field to encourage implementation, replication, and application of evaluation findings and other evidence?